Murray F. Tuley: Personal life

 She founded the School Children's Aid Society in 1889 after law on compulsory education was enacted.

 In 1893 she was a member of Kindergarten Congress.

 Death

-He died in the Pennoyer Sanitarium in Kenosha, Wisconsin in 1905.
+He died in the Pennoyer Sanitarium in Kenosha, Wisconsin on December 25, 1905.
 His death was attributed to nervous exhaustion, the result of overwork.

 Tuley Park in Chicago and Tuley High School were named after Judge Tuley.